ibm-cloud-docs/solution-tutorials/solution-template.md

 subcollection: solution-tutorials
 copyright:
   years: 2022, 2023
-lastupdated: "2023-03-29"
+lastupdated: "2023-05-03"
 lasttested: "2022-02-22"

+content-type: tutorial
 # services is a comma-separated list of doc repo names as taken from https://github.ibm.com/cloud-docs/
-content-type: tutorial
 services: service1, service2
 account-plan: paid
 completion-time: 2h
+# use-case is a comma-separated list or yaml bullet format ?? (validating with Jenifer and testing).
+Select one or more use cases that represent your architecture from the Digital Taxonomy [use case](https://github.ibm.com/digital/taxonomy/blob/main/subsets/use_cases/use_cases_flat_list.csv) list.
+Use the value in the code column.
+use-case: usecase1, usecase2
 ---

 {{site.data.keyword.attribute-definition-list}}